frankyeh/DSI-Studio-Website/doc/gui_t3_whole_brain.md

 Whole-brain tracking is the first quality check before ROI tracking, AutoTrack, differential tractography, or tract-based quantitative analysis.
 Major pathways should look anatomically plausible before more restrictive analyses are attempted.

+A streamline is a computational trajectory reconstructed from diffusion orientations, not an observed axon.
+Streamline/tract count should not be interpreted directly as axon count or biological connection strength.

 ![image](https://user-images.githubusercontent.com/275569/147802869-07d8b7e9-aea9-4fc3-8af5-29286787841f.png)

 ## Troubleshooting